Rural Health Clinic Financial Performance and Productivity

 The Rural Health Clinic (RHC) program faces a number of significant policy challenges including:

-(1) Questions regarding the continued fit between the program's historic mission of ensuring geographic access to primary care services for Medicare and Medicaid beneficiaries and the evolving healthcare needs of rural communities;
+- Questions regarding the continued fit between the program's historic mission of ensuring geographic access to primary care services for Medicare and Medicaid beneficiaries and the evolving healthcare needs of rural communities.

-(2) Concerns about the extent to which RHCs are prepared to participate in evolving quality management and practice transformation activities;
+- Concerns about the extent to which RHCs are prepared to participate in evolving quality management and practice transformation activities.

-(3) A growing backlash against cost-based reimbursement by MedPAC and others; and
+- A growing backlash against cost-based reimbursement by MedPAC and others.

 Limited available data on program performance makes it difficult for policymakers to monitor its impact and for rural stakeholders to advocate on its behalf.
-This study will use Medicare cost reports for independent and provider-based clinics to provide a detailed national picture of the financial and operational performance of RHCs and describe variations in performance related to revenue, costs, staffing, payer mix, productivity levels, and hours of operation across independent and provider-based clinics.
-The project will also develop measures that can be used to benchmark RHC performance over time.
+This study used Medicare cost reports for independent and provider-based clinics to provide a detailed national picture of the financial and operational performance of RHCs and describe variations in performance related to revenue, costs, staffing, payer mix, productivity levels, and hours of operation across independent and provider-based clinics.
+The project also developed measures that can be used to benchmark RHC performance over time.